 If you petition one of your internships for credit (yes, you should definitely complete an internship while you’re in college) you are that much closer to finishing your degrees!

-By the time you get to your higher level courses you have a wealth of knowledge and insight that can help add more depth and a unique spin to either your area of research, an honors thesis or independent study.
+By the time you get to your higher level courses, you have a wealth of knowledge and insight that can help add more depth and unique spin to either your area of research, an honors thesis or independent study.
 Make sure you clear this with your academic advisor first.

 Studying abroad is a nice loophole that can allow you to complete a lot of credits at once at a lower rate.
 For example, most liberal arts programs have a foreign language requirement.
 It’s much easier (and honestly better) to complete those requirements in the country where that language is spoken.

 Step 7: Do it!

 I know it sounds silly for me to mention this but you’d be surprised how many people take this step for granted.
 Once you have created a four-year plan and talked to your academic advisors you actually have to enroll in those classes and do well in them.
 It’s not enough to just talk about wanting two degrees.
 You have to work towards it.
 Put your money where your mouth is and do it!

 I know making a four-year plan can be intimidating.
 The point of a four-year plan is to give you direction.
 The only part that of your four-year plan you want to make sure you have nailed down is the semester you are in.
 The future semesters can (and should) be flexible.
 While you’re on your way to completing the degrees, things will change.
 That’s okay.
 Change happens.